-Through my teaching I tried a variety of different methods for classroom management.
+Throughout my teaching career, I tried a variety of different ideas for classroom management.
 The key is finding what works best for YOUR group of kids.
 What may have worked like a charm for another teacher, may leave you overwhelmed.
-These are some of the methods I tried instead of just a behavior chart.
+These are some of the ideas I tried instead of just a behavior chart.

 - Sign a rule constitution